-LA-based gaming studio Scopely raises $200 million at a $1.4 billion valuation – TechCrunch
+LA-based gaming studio Scopely raises $200M at a $1.7B valuation – TechCrunch

-The Los Angeles-based mobile game development studio Scopely has become America’s newest unicorn thanks to a $200 million financing which values the company at a whopping $1.4 billion.
+The Los Angeles-based mobile game development studio Scopely has become America’s newest unicorn thanks to a $200 million financing, which values the company at a whopping $1.7 billion.

 Scopely said it would use the capital to continue its strategy of developing and acquiring new games as it looks to continue its run of six consecutive mobile games that will gross $100 million or more in lifetime revenue.

-Note: *This story has been updated to indicate that Scopely’s valuation is $1.7 billion.
-Not $1.4 billion as originally reported.